gocept/gocept.country/src/gocept/country/README.txt

 ISO 3166 Countries
 ==================

-To get a list of ISO 3166 countries in a webform, you can use the zope.schema.Choice field and provide the gocept.country.countries as source:
+To get a list of ISO 3166 countries in a web form, you can use the ``zope.schema.Choice`` field and provide the gocept.country.countries as
+source:

   >>> countries_field = zope.schema.Choice(title=u'Country',
   ...                            source=gocept.country.countries)